- A Global Problem

 At its core, a healthy financial life isn’t much more than spending less than you make.
 Easier said than done and if you’re guessing at numbers, it’s nearly impossible.
 Luckily, there are ways to automate knowing your numbers.

-One of the awesome (and free) things Mint does it to send you spending alerts.
-You set the threshold and when you get close to it, Mint will let you know.
-Of course, Mint can’t prevent you from going over budget, but you won’t be able to say you weren’t warned.
+One of the awesome things Monarch Money does is to send you spending alerts.
+You set the threshold and when you get close to it, Monarch Money will let you know.
+Of course, Monarch Money can’t prevent you from going over budget, but you won’t be able to say you weren’t warned.

 Day 9: Reduce, Consolidate, Settle Focus